Records with Sonobeat in 1967

 Single-sided black & white picture sleeve

-Basic instrumental tracks recorded at Club Seville at the Sheraton Crest Hotel, Austin, Texas, on September 30, 1967
+Basic instrumental tracks recorded at The Club Seville at the Crest Motor Inn, Austin, Texas, on September 30, 1967

 Vocals overdubbed at KAZZ-FM, Austin, Texas, on October 1, 1967